austiinstein/CTFs/README.md

 # Ethernaut Capture the Flag Challenges
 Repo for Ethernaut CTF challenges

-All exploits written in Remix IDE
+All exploits written in Remix IDE and JavaScript Web3 API